-Thus, contrary to PARSS' analysis, the Court in Wilkinsburg did not reach the constitutional issue, then it necessarily did not reach the issue of whether education was not only a right, but a fundamental right - let alone go on to determine whether "strict scrutiny" was the proper method of analysis to determine whether legislation was in accord with the Equal Protection provisions.
-This seems especially true, when two years earlier in Reichley, it specifically rejected the application of such a method of analysis.
-Accordingly, a strict scrutiny analysis does not apply to determine whether the educational funding scheme is constitutional.
+whether "strict scrutiny" was the proper method of analysis to determine whether legislation was in accord with the Equal Protection provisions.
+This seems especially true, when two years earlier in Reichley, it specifically rejected the application of such a method of analysis.78 Accordingly, a strict scrutiny analysis does not apply to determine whether the educational funding scheme is constitutional.